 Bank of America earned 3.2 out of 5 stars in Bankrate’s overall review of its deposit accounts.
 For its savings accounts, the bank scored 2.7 out of 5 stars.

 Let’s take a closer look at the rates offered by B of A’s savings accounts.
 The rates are for those living in the New York tri-state area and could vary by state.

 |Custodial (UTMA) Savings Account||0.01%||0.01%||$100|

-Note: The APYs (Annual Percentage Yield) shown are as of June 15, 2020.
+Note: The APYs (Annual Percentage Yields) shown are as of Aug.
+23, 2021.
 The APYs for some products may vary by region.

 How Bank of America savings accounts compare to top-yielding banks

-The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: the bigger your balance, the more interest you can earn.
-But with 0.06 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
-Some banks are currently paying around 1.35 percent APY for your savings.
+The tiered rates on the bank’s Advantage Savings account are based on how much money you park in the account: The bigger your balance, the more interest you can earn.
+But with 0.05 percent APY as the highest payout option at Bank of America, its savings account rates are easily beaten by many other financial institutions.
+Some banks are currently paying 0.50 percent APY and higher for your savings.

-A few savings accounts that will give you a much bigger payout include those offered by Vio Bank, BMO Harris Bank and Marcus by Goldman Sachs.
+A few savings accounts that will give you a much bigger payout include those offered by Vio Bank, Ally Bank and Marcus by Goldman Sachs.
 Check out even more accounts that can help grow your savings with Bankrate’s list of institutions that offer high yields.

 Other savings options at Bank of America

-You have other savings options from B of A. The bank offers certificates of deposit with terms ranging from one month to ten years.
-However, the yields are low compared to other banks.
+You have other savings options from B of A. The bank offers certificates of deposit with terms ranging from one month to 10 years.
+However, the yields are low compared with other banks.